Living in Mexico city long-term wasn’t in my plans.

 Pros of living in Santa Maria la Ribera

-- Cultural things to see: Santa Maria la Ribera’s history dates back to the 1800’s, so there’s some cultural sites here like the Kiosco Morisco, and the more modern Biblioteca Vasconcelos.
+- Cultural things to see: Santa Maria la Ribera’s history dates back to the 1800s, so there are some cultural sites here like the Kiosco Morisco and the more modern Biblioteca Vasconcelos.

-- Public transportation options: There’s multiple Line 2 metro stations, a Line B station, and connections to the Insurgentes bus line.
+- Public transportation options: There are multiple Line 2 metro stations, a Line B station, and connections to the Insurgentes bus line.
 3 Metrobus routes provide fast north to south city access.

 - Modern apartments: Developers have constructed modern apartment buildings and are fixing up old ones to help bring the city back to life.